jonathanstull/roman-numerals/README.md

 **Tests**

-Describe: romanConversion();
+Describe: romanConversion(number);
-  Test: "It can return a number"
+  1. Test: "It can return the number 1"
   Code:
   const number = 1;
   romanConversion(number);
   Expected Output: 1

-  Test: "It can return a number as a Roman numeral"
+  2. Test: "It can return the number 1 as a Roman numeral"
   Code:
   const number = 1;
   romanConversion(number);
   Expected Output: I

+  3. Test: "It can return the numbers 1 and 2 to the correct corresponding roman numerals"
+  Code:
+  let number = 2
+  romanConversion(2);
+  Expected output: II

 ## MIT License